langdb/langdb-samples/examples/langchain/langchain-multi-agent/README.md

 # LangChain Multi-Agent Example

-This repository covers various examples leveraging LangChain Multi-Agent.
+This example covers optimising a multi-agent system using LangDB.

 ## Pre-requisites